hhelsinki/login-signup_client/README.md

 ### Challenges

-- Finding item function from input array. (no Math.max)
+- Finding highest item function from input array. (no Math.max)
 - Sorting array function. (no Array.sort)
-- Finding highest age item from input array. (specific src)
+- Finding highest age item from input array.
-- Sorting age item (most to lease or lease to most) from input array. (specific src)
+- Sorting age item (most to lease or lease to most) from input array.
 - Finding highest age, salary and children from input array. (user provided self)